safejoy/Jotes/README.md

 ## Customization

-JoyNotes is designed to be easily customizable:
+Joy-Notes is designed to be easily customizable:

 ### Color Themes
 Edit the CSS custom properties in the `:root` section: